Troubleshooting Guide for Snippets Pasting Only Part of the Text or Code

 Why does Flow change my snippet's casing or punctuation?

 Flow adjusts casing and punctuation based on cursor position.
 If you insert a snippet mid-sentence, the first letter may be lowercased and trailing punctuation removed to fit the surrounding text.
-Proper nouns that Flow recognizes — names in your dictionary, your own name, or words visible on screen — are not lowercased mid-sentence.
+Proper nouns that Flow recognizes — names in your dictionary or your own name — are not lowercased mid-sentence.

 Does pasting a snippet overwrite my clipboard?

 On Mac, Flow restores your previous clipboard contents shortly after any paste operation completes.
-Large clipboard contents like PDFs, files, and audio are not restored, to avoid memory issues.
+Large clipboard contents like PDFs, files, audio, and rich text with attachments (RTFD) are not restored.

 Why doesn't my trigger fire inside another word?